LaganYT/LTunes-Flutter/README.md

 - Import playlists from XLSX files.
 - Album and artist search.
 - Downloading for albums and playlists.
-- Disable download button in song detail screen if song is already downloaded.
 - Find alternative method to get metadata from imported songs.

 ## UI/UX